egumasa/engagement-annotation-project/docs/Step4_primary_secondary.md

 This utterance is monoglossic because the writer uses present tense 'is' to present the idea as if it is a fact.
 This is called a bare assertion (= `Monogloss`).

-Primary engagement strategies will change the "tone" of this statement, either `expand` or `contract` the discourse:
+Primary engagement strategies will change the "tone" of this statement, either `expand` or `contract` the discourse, for example:

-- **In my opinion (ENTERTAIN)**, the best method to understand how language proficiency develops is to look at large-scale observations from various sources.
+- **In my opinion (ENTERTAIN/Prepositional phrase)**, the best method to understand how language proficiency develops is to look at large-scale observations from various sources.
-- **Perhaps (ENTERTAIN)**, the best method to understand how language proficiency develops be to look at large-scale observations from various sources.
+- **Perhaps (ENTERTAIN/Adverb)**, the best method to understand how language proficiency develops be to look at large-scale observations from various sources.
-- The best method to understand how language proficiency develops **would (ENTERTAIN)** be to look at large-scale observations from various sources.
+- The best method to understand how language proficiency develops **would (ENTERTAIN/Modal verb)** be to look at large-scale observations from various sources.
-- Researchers **proposed (ATTRIBUTE)** that the best method to understand how language proficiency develops is to look at large-scale observations from various sources.
+- Researchers **proposed (ATTRIBUTE/Main verb)** that the best method to understand how language proficiency develops is to look at large-scale observations from various sources.
-- **Although it takes a great amount of effort (COUNTER)**, the best method to understand how language proficiency develops is to look at large-scale observations from various sources.
+- **Although it takes a great amount of effort (COUNTER/adverbial clause)**, the best method to understand how language proficiency develops is to look at large-scale observations from various sources.

 #### MONOGLOSS should be used when JUSTIFY and CITATION is the only other moves.